mucommander/mucommander/package/readme.txt

 - Startup arguments on Linux can now accept paths with spaces.
 - Updated JediTerm version to the newest.
 - Added support for KAR (KAraf aRchive) files.
+- Updated the bundled Java Runtime Environment (JRE) to version 25.

 Localization:
 -